 3. Jam skates

-Jam skates are lightweight skates with a low cut boot design around the ankle, just like derby skates or speed skates.
-These boots’ are designed in a way that allows as much flexibility as possible, allowing lots of range during dancing and such.
+Jam skates are lightweight skates with a low-cut boot design around the ankle, just like derby skates or speed skates.

 4. Artistic skates

-One distinctive feature with artistic skates is the heel.
-The heel of the skate is normally higher than it is with the others.
 With a higher heel, most of the skater’s weight is exerted over the front of the skate.
 And what happens?
-The skater as much agility and control as they need to do extremely intricate jumps and spins.
+The skater gets as much agility and control as they need to perform extremely intricate jumps and spins.

 5. Rhythm skates